Prisoner of War of the Japanese 1942-1945

-A torpedo boat maneuvered past us and she was certainly a good piece of work.
+A torpedo boat manoeuvred past us and she was certainly a good piece of work.

-Told that Bert Fidge had been left in Singapore and might lose his eyesight.
+Told that Bert Fidge (Hurtle Stanley Fidge WX7663) had been left in Singapore (originally selected with ‘Rakuyo Maru’ Party and was left behind with serious eye complaint – the ship was torpedoed – most POWs lost their lives) and and might lose his eyesight.
 I believe that a few of the Yank officers have given good prices for swords, some giving up to 60 pounds and I heard of one going at 500 dollars.

 A picture show to night.